 Fortunately, there are plenty of options available to address DHT-induced thinning hair and hair loss.
 Read on for ways to hit the brakes on the loss of your hair by using DHT blockers.

-Try our DHT-inhibiting GRO Volumizing Hair Serum to help with thinning hair today.
+Try GRO Hair Serum from VEGAMOUR to combat thinning hair today.

 What Is DHT?

-DHT stands for dihydrotestosterone.
-It’s one of a few different androgens (i.e. male steroid hormones) that the human body produces.
-Both men and women’s bodies produce androgens, as they are critical for a variety of human body functions, but men generally have more of them since they play a more critical role in their development.
+DHT is one of a few different androgen hormones that the human body produces.
+While both men and women produce androgens, which are necessary for a range of functions within the human body, men generally have more of them as they play a more critical role in their development.